ChimeraTK/DeviceAccess/doc/spec_TransferElement.md

   * 3.1 Read operations:
     * 3.1.1 The flag ChimeraTK::AccessMode::wait_for_new_data determines whether the transfer is initiated by the device side (flag is set) or not.
     * 3.1.2 If ChimeraTK::AccessMode::wait_for_new_data is not set, read operations
-      * obtain the <i>current</i> value of the process variable (if possible/applicable by synchronously communicating with the device),
+      * 3.1.2.1 obtain the <i>current</i> value of the process variable (if possible/applicable by synchronously communicating with the device),
-      * have no information whether the value has changed, and
+      * 3.1.2.2 have no information whether the value has changed,
-      * behave identical whether read(), readNonBlocking() or readLatest() is called, and readNonBlocking() and readLatest() always return true.
+      * 3.1.2.3 behave identical whether read(), readNonBlocking() or readLatest() is called,
+      * 3.1.2.4 readNonBlocking() and readLatest() always return true.
-    * 3.1.3 If ChimeraTK::AccessMode::wait_for_new_data is set,
+    * 3.1.3 If ChimeraTK::AccessMode::wait_for_new_data is set
-      * read() blocks until new data has arrived,
+      * 3.1.3.1 read() blocks until new data has arrived,
-      * readNonBlocking() does not block and instead returns whether new data has arrived or not, and
+      * 3.1.3.2 readNonBlocking() does not block and instead returns whether new data has arrived or not,
-      * readLatest() is merely a convenience function which calls readNonBlocking() until no more new data is available.
+      * 3.1.3.3 readLatest() is merely a convenience function which calls readNonBlocking() until no more new data is available.

   * 3.2 Write operations
     * 3.2.1 do not distingish on which end the transfer is initiated.
 The API allows for application-initiated transfers and is compatible with device-initiated transfers as well.
-      * It is guaranteed that the application buffer is still intact after the write operation.
+      * 3.2.1.2 It is guaranteed that the application buffer is still intact after calling TransferElement::write().
     * 3.2.2 can optionally be "destructively", which allows the implementation to destroy content of the application buffer in the process.
-      * Applications can allow this optimisation by using writeDestructively() instead of write().
+      * 3.2.2.1 Applications can allow this optimisation by using writeDestructively() instead of write().
-      * The optimisation is still optional, backends are allowed to not make use of it.
+      * 3.2.2.2 The optimisation is still optional, backends are allowed to not make use of it.
 In this case, the content of the application buffer will be intact after writeDestructively().
 Applications still are not allowed to use the content of the application buffer after writeDestructively().

 * 4. Stages of an operation initiated by calling xxxYyy()
   * 4.1 preXxx(): calls doPreXxx() of the implementation to allow preparatory work before the actual transfer. doPreXxx() can be empty if nothing is to be done (*)
-    * 4.1.1 preXxx() is part of the operation, not of the actual transfer.
-In case of reads with AccessMode::wait_for_new_data the transfer is asynchonousy initiated by the device and not connected to the operation.
-Hence backend implementations usually have an empty doPreWrite(), but decorator-like implementations still can use it to execute preparatory tasks.
   * 4.2 xxxTransferYyy():
     * 4.2.1 readTransfer()
       * If wait_for_new_data is set, it waits until new data has been received and returns
-      * If wait_for_new_data is not set, it calls doReadTransferAsynchrously()
+      * If wait_for_new_data is not set, it calls doReadTransferSynchrously()
     * 4.2.2 readTransferNonBlocking()
       * If wait_for_new_data is set, it returns immediately with the information whether new data has been received
-      * If wait_for_new_data is not set, it calls doReadTransferAsynchrously() and returns true
+      * If wait_for_new_data is not set, it calls doReadTransferSynchrously() and returns true
     * 4.2.3 writeTransferYyy() calls the corresonding doWriteTransferYyy()
     * Transfer implementations do not change the application buffer
   * 4.3 postXxx(): calls doPostXxx() of the implementation to allow follow-up work after the actual transfer.
     * 4.3.1 doPostRead() is the only place where the application buffer may be changed.

-* 5. preXxx() and postXxx(), resp. doPreXxx() and doPostXxx(), are called always in pairs. (*)
+* 5. preXxx() and postXxx(), resp. doPreXxx() and doPostXxx(), are always called in pairs. (*)
   * 5.1 This holds even if exceptions (both ChimeraTK::logic_error and ChimeraTK::runtime_error, and also boost::thread_interrupted and boost::numeric::bad_numeric_cast) are thrown (see 6).
   * 5.2 The implementations of preXxx() and postXxx() ignore duplicate calls, such that a call to doPreXxx() is never followed by another call to doPreXxx() before doPostXxx() has been called, and vice versa.